knutdrescher/biofilm-3D-biovolume/README.md

 Instructions for testing the code on the demo dataset:

+Download the demo dataset from the Zenodo repository (DOI: 10.5281/zenodo.13166027) with link: https://zenodo.org/records/13166027

-To run the code on the provided demo data (folder on Githup "demo-dataset-M928.zip"):
+To run the code on the provided demo data:

 - Start BiofilmQ and load the data.
 - Select "Parameter based on user-defined Matlab script" in the parameter tab of BiofilmQ.